apauley/hcopy/README.md

-# Nothing - A minimal Haskell project structure
+# Nothing - A minimal Haskell project

-This is based on [the minimal Haskell project][semantichnop], but with default values that I think I'll use for most of my Haskell play projects.

-Some of the defaults I'm interested in are:

- * GHC compiler warnings: enabled and fatal
- * cabal packages that [play nice with each other][stackage]
- * Some compiler optimisations, e.g. use a threaded runtime

-If by some off chance anybody other than myself comes across this and finds it useful: feel free to fork it and customise it to your own liking.

-I don't play with Haskell often enough to know of all the latest best practices, so if you think I missed something that should be enabled by default, please let me know :-)
+This project does Nothing (yet).
+Maybe you can turn it into something that's `Just marvelous`.

+The guides [How to write a Haskell program][howtowrite] and [Structure of a Haskell project][howtostructure] provides some very good instructions for getting a basic Haskell project up and running.

+This project (inspired by [hnop][semantichnop]) aims to turn the above guides into a runnable project that can be forked and used as a base for other Haskell projects.

 ## How to use this as a base for your new project

- 1. Fork this repo
+ 1. Fork this repository.
+ 2. Rename your new repository.
- 2. Customise and rename Nothing references:
+ 3. Customise and rename Nothing references:

 ```bash
 $ git mv Nothing.cabal my-new-project.cabal